kmeixner/staff-api-2/README.md

 * Note: That "localhost" might not work depending on your system so 127.0.0.1 might need to be used instead
 * From your app directory run: npm install

+**To Start Backend API:**
+* From the command prompt: mongod
+* From the application directory: npm start (or alternatively: node src/app.js )

 **Application Description and Instructions:**

 * TO DO